Gadi-Satwika/SkillRepo/README.md

-# SkillRepo
+# SkillRepo 🎯

-**SkillRepo Explorer** is a fully responsive front-end web application that allows users to search and explore GitHub repositories based on specific tech skills.
-Built as part of my internship at **Cognifyz Technologies**, the project integrates real-time data from the GitHub API, provides bookmarking capabilities, and showcases clean design using Bootstrap.
+SkillRepo is a responsive multi-page front-end web application built using **HTML**, **CSS**, **JavaScript**, and enhanced with **Sass (SCSS)** in the final task.
+It showcases a variety of UI features like pagination, bookmarking, responsive layouts, interactive buttons, and API integration — demonstrating my learning journey and growing expertise in modern front-end development.

 ---

-## 📁 Project Structure
+## 📁 Pages Included

-The project includes multiple pages, each serving a specific purpose:

-- `index.html` – Home page with skill search form and overview
+- `index.html` – Home Page
-- `skillrepo.html` – Displays fetched repositories based on user skill input
-- `features.html` – Highlights key features of the project
+- `features.html` – Features List
-- `contactus.html` – Contact form with client-side validation (EmailJS integration optional)
-- `aboutus.html` – About the project and developer's journey
+- `aboutus.html` – About the Platform
-- `form_page.html` – Dedicated form styling and validation task page
+- `contactus.html` – Contact Form
+- `form.html` – User Input Form
+- `skillrepo.html` – Bookmarkable Repositories

 ---

-## ✨ Features
+## ✅ Features Implemented

-- 🔍 **Skill-based GitHub Repo Search** using GitHub API
-- 🔖 **Bookmarking** functionality to save and revisit favorite repositories
-- 📄 **Pagination** for browsing results across multiple pages
-- 🎨 **Bootstrap Integration** for responsive, consistent design
+### ✅ Task 1: Project Setup & Structure
+- Created a clean HTML structure with reusable elements.

+### ✅ Task 2: Basic Styling with CSS
-- ✅ **Form Validation** using JavaScript for better user experience
+- Designed the layout using CSS for multiple pages.

-- 💬 **Contact Form** with real-time feedback and error handling
-- 📱 Fully **Responsive Layout** across devices
+### ✅ Task 3: Responsive Page
+- Making the page response to different devices.

+### ✅ Task 4: More JavaScript Interactions
+- Enhanced user interactivity and logic on buttons and elements.

+### ✅ Task 5: API Integration
+- Fetched dynamic data using public API and displayed it.

+### ✅ Task 6: Form Implementation
+- Making a form, that allows users to send a message.

+### ✅ Task 7: Bootstrap
+- Implementing the framework bootstrap into the code.

+### ✅ Task 8: CSS Preprocessing with Sass
+- Used Sass to write maintainable CSS with:
+  - Variables
+  - Nesting
+  - Media queries
+- Compiled SCSS to CSS and applied it across all pages.

 ---

+## 🔗 Live Demo

+👉

+---

+## 📦 GitHub Repository

+👉

+---

-## 🔧 Technologies Used
+## 🚀 Technologies Used

+- HTML
-- HTML5
+- CSS
-- CSS3
+- Sass (SCSS)
 - JavaScript
-- Bootstrap 5
-- GitHub REST API
+- Git & GitHub
-- (Optional) EmailJS for contact form messaging
+- GitHub Pages for deployment

 ---

-## 🚀 Getting Started

-Check It Here:

-📬 Contact
+## 📩 Contact
-If you’d like to connect, collaborate, or share feedback:

-✉️ Email: gadisatwika137@gmail.com
+Feel free to reach out via:

+- 📧 Email: satwikagadi2005@gmail.com
-💼 LinkedIn: Gadi Satwika
+- 💼 LinkedIn:

+---

+## 🙌 Acknowledgments

+Thanks to the SkillRepo project series for providing clear objectives and helping me solidify front-end concepts through hands-on tasks.